bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 To focus on the **Project's Containerization** and keep things simple, **only the Register and Login functionality** are present.

-## Goal: Get the Latest Project Status with a Single Command
+## Goal: Instantly get the Latest Project Status with a Single Command

 **Dockerize** the complete project, so that **project owners can always see the latest status** of the project, by just entering a single ``docker compose up`` command via the Terminal.